ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 ##### Introduction of the `function` Function Type Descriptor to Represent Any Function

-A new `function` function type descriptor has been introduced to represent all function values.
+A new `function` type descriptor has been introduced to represent all function values.

 ```ballerina
 import ballerina/io;